 - The Bread: Choose thicker slices of stale bread without holes in the crumb.
 If you’re using fresh bread, try toasting it in the oven for a few minutes to dry it.

-- The Soak: Fresh or thinly sliced bread needs a brief dip in the batter.
-Thicker, sturdier slices can hang for a minute.
+- The Soak: Fresh or thinly sliced bread only needs a brief dip in the batter.
+Thicker, sturdier slices can soak in the batter for a minute.
 Give thick slices of stale bread a few minutes to soak up the batter and rehydrate.

 - The Fry: Use a heavy-bottomed pan, butter, and oil (which helps keep your butter from burning).
 Keep your temperature at a steady medium-low, so the outside doesn’t char before the inside cooks.